chantibabusambangi/heap-data-structure/README.md

   it follows the **complete binary tree** structure.

-  all nodes have two children,except the last level and last level is as left as possible.
+  all nodes have two children,except the last level and last level is as left as possible.(completeness)

 this is all about a basic info.